Cichlidogyrus berminensis

-Cichlidogyrus berminensis is a species of monopisthocotylean monogenean in the family Dactylogyridae.
+Cichlidogyrus berminensis is a species of monopisthocotylean monogenean in the family Ancyrocephalidae.
 It is known to infect Tilapia species, particularly Tilapia bemini, and was first found in Cameroon.
+Its specific epithet is derived from its type locality of Lake Bermin.
 It can be differentiated from its cogenerates by a short penis with a marked narrow heel, a simple and straight accessory piece that is seen to end in a large hook, and by a medium-sized pair of uncinuli.